SuleimanFarah/sunpy/SOCIS-2012-Ideas-Page.md

 _Requirements_: Knowledge of web services preferred.<br/>
 _Mentor_: Joe Hourclé (with possible addition of subject matter expert Ankur Somani)

-##  SunPy and cloud computing

-_Description:_ The goal is to allow solar scientists to handle large-scale SunPy processing more easily and more quickly than is possible on a single desktop PC.
-This is particularly important for independent researchers who may not have access to institutional computing services.
-The developer would extend SunPy to use [http://libcloud.apache.org/ libcloud] to provide the ability to run processing code at a large scale on private/public clouds.
-Related to this, the developer would create a virtual machine image containing SunPy libraries for use in the cloud.<br/>
-_Requirements:_ Some prior virtualization / cloud computing experience would be useful.<br/>
-_Mentor:_ David O'Callaghan (Trinity College Dublin)<br/>

-##  High level image processing

-_Description:_ Many of the image processing techniques used in solar physics are common in many other fields, and packages has been built for those like [http://opencv.willowgarage.com/wiki/ OpenCV] or [http://www.pythonware.com/products/pil/ PIL].
-The goal of this project is to port the functionality of those packages to SunPy so to apply them on solar images.<br/>
-_Requirements:_ Familiarity with image processing concepts and image processing packages.<br/>
-_Mentor:_ Alex Young<br/>

-##  Blue Sky Ideas
+##  PyHelioviewer

 _Description_: [http://jhelioviewer.org/ JHelioviewer] is client software for the [http://www.helioviewer.org/wiki Helioviewer Project], solar image visualization and data access project.
 JHelioviewer is a Java-based client that provides data browsing capabilities, image overlaying, and can quickly make movie of these images as a function of time.
-This blue-sky project consists of porting the JHelioviewer client to Python and extending its capabilities.
+This project consists of porting the JHelioviewer client to Python and extending its capabilities.

 Mentors